mariohernandez/mariohernandezio/src/blog/adding-social-share-links-to-gatsby.md

 date: "2018-09-10"
 title: "Adding Social Share Links to Gatsby"
 tags: ['gatsby', 'social share']
-draft: false
 featured: false
 featuredImage: "/images/beach.jpg"
 featuredImageAlt: "Beach waves coming to shore"
 featuredCredit: "Unsplash.com"
 featuredCreditUrl: "https://unsplash.com/"
-excerpt: "Don't know about you but one of the first things I look for after reading a great article online is how to share it with others."
+summary: "Don't know about you but one of the first things I look for after reading a great article online is how to share it with others."
 ---
 <blockquote>Sharing is caring.</blockquote>